lalvarezt/string_pipeline/docs/debug-system.md

 ### ✨ Key Features

 - **🔍 Step-by-Step Execution Tracking** - See exactly how data flows through each operation
-- **🗺️ Map Operation Visualization** - Detailed per-item processing in map operations
+- **🗺️ Map Operation Visualization** - Detailed per-item processing in map operations with full sub-pipeline execution
-- **⚡ Performance Metrics** - Timing and memory usage for every operation
+- **⚡ Performance Metrics** - Timing and memory usage for every operation and sub-operation
-- **🎯 Hierarchical Display** - Clear visual structure showing operation nesting
+- **🎯 Hierarchical Display** - Clear visual structure showing operation nesting and sub-pipelines
 - **🚨 Error Context** - Detailed error information with operation context
-- **📊 Data Type Visualization** - See how values transform between types
+- **📊 Data Type Visualization** - See how values transform between types with detailed formatting
 - **🔧 Flexible Activation** - Enable via template syntax or CLI flags
+- **💾 Cache Statistics** - Monitor regex and split operation cache performance

 ### 🎯 When to Use Debug Mode